-Your baby will be checked regularly, based on his or her condition.
+Your baby will be checked regularly, based on their condition.
 That is all most babies need.
 Retinopathy of prematurity goes away without treatment.

 If your baby needs treatment, the doctor can use a laser to stop the growth of abnormal blood vessels.
+This is called laser ablation.
+It's the most common form of treatment.
 Or the doctor may use cold therapy (cryotherapy).
 Some forms of the condition are treated with injections.
 But the long-term effects of these injections aren’t yet known.

 There are 2 surgeries that may be done for babies with partial or total retinal detachment:

 - Scleral buckling.
 In this surgery, a band is placed around the eye to push a detaching retina back in place.

 - Vitrectomy.
 In this procedure, the surgeon removes the gel-like substance inside the eye.
 This lets the surgeon better reach the back of the eye.
 They then inject a substance to hold the retina in place.

 After treatment, your baby will be checked often.
 Your baby should have regular exams by an eye doctor.
 Despite treatment, your baby may still have permanent vision loss.